ahmadbougham/F-adjoint-Learning/README.md

 # Learning by F-adjoint

-Here, you find the source code of the research paper: Learning by F-adjoint
+Here, you can find the source code to reproduce the experiments and figures of the paper: Learning by F-adjoint
 >
 Datasets can be downloaded from the following URL:
 >